Blog Home

 Chin Ups

-Sports like rowing, swimming, and volleyball require excellent upper body strength and chin ups are a popular training exercise that target the back and biceps.
+Sports like rowing, swimming, and volleyball require excellent upper body strength, and chin-ups are a popular training exercise that target the back and biceps.
 This exercise isn’t easy.
-If you are new to it, check to see if your gym has an assisted chin up machine.
+If you are new to it, check if your gym has an assisted chin-up machine.
 These machines have a platform to kneel on that supports your lower body, making the exercise easier.
-Stick with it and you will be able to turn out a full set without assistance in no time.
+Stick with it, and you will be able to turn out a complete set without assistance in no time.

 Speed Skaters

-The speed skater exercise simulates skating and it can be incorporated as a cardio interval into any circuit routine.
-It works the lower body and the faster you move, the more you will increase your heart rate to improve fitness and burn calories.
+The speed skater exercise simulates skating and can be incorporated as a cardio interval into any circuit routine.
+It works the lower body, and the faster you move, the more your heart rate will increase to improve fitness and burn calories.

 High Knees and Butt Kicks

-Often used in track and field as a warm up, high knees and butt kicks can be incorporated at any phase of your workout.
-The leg movement helps to elongate and stretch the quadriceps and hamstring muscles and the faster you move, the better cardiovascular workout you will get.
+Often used in track and field as a warm-up, high knees and butt kicks can be incorporated at any phase of your workout.
+This leg movement helps to elongate and stretch the quadriceps and hamstring muscles, and the faster you move, the better your cardiovascular workout.
 High knees also target the abdominal muscles.
-The movements can be done at a walking pace, running, or if you are limited for space, you can do them in place.
+The movements can be done at a walking or running pace, or if you are limited in space, you can do them in place.

 How to do it: As you walk forward, raise your knee high with each step.
-Contract the abdominals and lift it as high as you can.
-For butt kicks, with each step bend at the knee and bring your heel into contact with your bottom, or as close as you can get.
+Contract your abs and lift your knee as high as you can.
+For butt kicks, with each step, bend at the knee and bring your heel into contact with your bottom or as close as you can get.
 The move should be exaggerated, contracting the hamstrings with each butt kick.
 Once you feel comfortable with the movement, pick up the pace and accelerate into a running motion as you perform high knees and then switch to butt kicks.

 Jab and Cross